 Used car sales continue to climb as Americans search for dependable vehicles at affordable prices.
-The Edmunds Q3 Used Vehicle Market Report in 2015 found a 2.5 percent year-over-year sales increase in the used car market, an indicator of the strength of the benefits used cars provide a variety of lifestyles.
-(1) In-House financing is just one reason why vehicle purchasers find some used car dealerships attractive, since it saves time, money and hassle.
+In-house financing is just one reason why vehicle purchasers find some used car dealerships attractive.

-Wondering if an In-House financing dealership is the best choice for you when purchasing a used car?
-Here are five benefits to consider.
+Wondering if an in-house financing dealership is the best choice for you when purchasing a used car?
+Here are four benefits to consider.

-Whether your credit is impeccable, you have no credit history, or you have poor credit, In-House financing helps purchasers with any type of credit secure an optimal loan for their used car.Competitive Interest Rates and Perks
+Whether your credit is impeccable, you have no credit history, or you have poor credit, in-house financing helps purchasers with any type of credit secure a loan for their used car.Personal relationship

-Before you decide whether or not to use an In-House financing car dealership, shop around and compare interest rates, discounts and other deals.
+Before you decide whether or not to use an in-house financing car dealership, shop around and compare interest rates, discounts and other deals.
 Compare not only the monthly payment, interest rates, loan lengths, but early payment penalties and any hidden fees.
-In-House Financing Car Dealership can offer great deals.
-The key is being an educated consumer so you can determine what works best for you, traditional financing or In-House financing.
+In-house financing car dealerships can offer great deals; the key is being an educated consumer so you can determine what works best for you, traditional financing or in-house financing.

-In-House financing means a borrower signs an auto loan directly from the dealership.
-Most of the time, In-House financing dealerships have higher interest rates than regular lenders like banks and credit unions, but In-House financing can be a good choice for those with bad credit or no credit, since In-House financing companies will approve them.
-It is also convenient because you don't have to shop around for financing later.
+In-house financing means a borrower signs an auto loan directly from the dealership.
+In-house financing dealerships may have higher interest rates than regular lenders like banks and credit unions, but it can be a good choice for those with bad credit or no credit since in-house financing companies may approve them when others won’t.
+It’s also convenient because you don't have to shop around for financing later.

-In-House financing terms are similar to terms from other lenders.
-In a conversation with the In-House financing dealer, you'll be negotiating the loan terms, including the loan length, a down payment amount, and the interest rate on the In-House financing loan.
-Putting up a large down payment may help you negotiate for a lower rate or a longer loan length, since this decreases the risk the In-House financing company has to take.
+In a conversation with the in-house financing dealer, you'll be negotiating the loan terms, including the loan length, a down payment amount, and the interest rate on the loan.
+Putting up a large down payment may help you negotiate for a lower rate or a longer loan length, since this decreases the risk the financing company has to take.